 We have lived here since 1990 when we moved into the run down farmhouse with our family of four young boys.
 We used the barns as storage and to house the ‘extended family’, pigs, calves, lambs, dogs and horses as well as chickens, turkeys and ducks.
 The children however had their fun making dens in the barns, all over the farm and the moorland that surrounds us.
-It was the ‘Good Life’ an idyllic place from which to let our children grow up.
+It was the ‘Good Life’ an idyllic place for our children grow up in.
 We saw just two vehicles a day on the gated road, one the milk tanker and the other, farmer Alec, who we still see everyday visiting his very well behaved sheep grazing our fields.

 Beacon View Barn

 First finished in 1798 by William and Mary Hartas, Beacon View started life as a cow byre.
 In the 19th century the arched extension was added for cart access with living quarters for farm hands above.
 After its initial use as a cow byre the barn continued to be used for farm equipment storage with the addition of a milling machine which can still be seen in the covered yard (BBQ area).
 The Barn is one of only two buildings in the dale to have a Westmoorland slate roof, the other being St Hilda’s church.
 In the latter half of the last century we had the ailing roof restored allowing the barn to once again return to housing animals.
 A careful eye may be able to pick out the clues to its past uses.